Anshul619/HLD-System-Designs/src/DesignComponents/Redis/ReadMe.md

 - `volatile-lru` - The least recently used keys would be removed with expire field set to true.

 # [Redis vs Memcache](https://www.devdude.com/memcached-vs-redis/)
-- `Mostly Redis can be used in all scenarios`
+- `Mostly Redis can be used in all scenarios.`
 - Redis is single threaded while memcache is multi-threaded.
 - Memcache only supports caching while replication and persistence is supported in Redis ( in addition to caching ).
 - Memcache only supports `String` datatype.

+# Open Questions

-# Open Question - Which redis data type should be used?
+## Which redis data type should be used?
 - If we use Redis String ( key, value ) pairs, we would have to do typecast everytime.
 - Hence it would be preferred to use the Redis Set data type to store JSON values in the Redis.
 - The time complexity to get an element from the Redis Set would be O(1). ( In case of nested object, time complexity would be more )

+## When to use Redis & not `Master-Slave` technique of RDMS database?
+- TBD

 # References
 - [Redis Interview Questions & Answers](https://www.javatpoint.com/redis-interview-questions-and-answers)